The Complete Guide To Staying Sober During the Holidays

 For your sober coach to best support you, you need to be open and honest with them about your addiction history, mental health, relationships, behaviors, and any recent slip-ups or relapses.
 This allows them to gain insight into your unique triggers and challenges.

-Remember, sober coaches are there to provide nonjudgmental support, not condemnation, so the more information they have, the more they’ll be able to support.
+Remember, sober coaches are there to provide nonjudgmental support, not condemnation, so the more information they have, the more they can help.

-Discuss ahead of time the sober coach’s availability, terms of confidentiality, and other rules or boundaries.
-Be sure you agree about what each of your roles will entail.
+Discuss the sober coach’s availability, terms of confidentiality, and other rules or boundaries ahead of time.
+Be sure you agree on what each of your roles will entail.
 Clear expectations up front make the professional relationship more productive and effective.

-To achieve recovery goals, both you and your sober coach must be fully committed to the process.
+To achieve recovery goals for staying sober during the holidays, both you and your sober coach must be fully committed to the process.
 Be willing to listen to their suggestions and feedback.
 Know they have your best interest at heart, and they’ve been where you are.

 With commitment from both sides, a participant-coach partnership can thrive during the holiday season and beyond.
-If you or someone you care about is ready to stay committed to sobriety this holiday season, request a confidential addiction consultation with the sober coaches at ALYST to get started.
+If you or someone you care about is ready to stay committed to sobriety this holiday season, request a confidential addiction consultation with a sober coach at ALYST to get started.